kanishkg/boxing-gym/README.md

 ```

 ## Interacting with an Environment
-Environments in BoxingGym simulate scientific models across different domains.
+Environments in BoxingGym simulate models of the world across different domains.
 You can interact with an environment using predefined methods to conduct experiments, collect data, and test hypotheses.

 Example code to interact with an environment(see `run_experiment.py` for a complete example):